commatalk/commapluscoin/depends/packages.md

 These variables are optional:

     $(package)_build_subdir:
-    cd to this dir before running configure/build/stage commapluscoinnds.
+    cd to this dir before running configure/build/stage commands.

     $(package)_download_file:
     The file-name of the upstream source if it differs from how it should be